When Saint John Paul II visited Lyon in October 1986, he posed this question to the faithful:

 The story of Fourvière began long before the basilica’s gleaming towers rose above the skyline.
 The original Chapel of the Virgin, first built in 1168, has stood as a place of pilgrimage and protection for centuries.
 From its humble stone walls, the people of Lyon have turned to Mother Mary in times of plague, war, and despair — and in gratitude for deliverance.
 The annual Aldermen’s Vow of 1643, a vow renewed to this day every September 8th, recalls the day when city leaders, facing the Black Death, ascended the hill to entrust Lyon to the Virgin’s care.
 The city was spared, and the vow became an enduring act of faith.

 In 1870, when the Prussian army again threatened France, Lyon once more looked to its guardian.
 The city was protected, and in thanksgiving, a vow was made to build a new church beside the ancient chapel — a visible sign of gratitude and hope.
 Thus rose the Basilica of Notre-Dame de Fourvière, designed by Pierre Bossan and completed by Louis Sainte-Marie Perrin, both men of profound artistic genius and deep Marian devotion.
 For Bossan, the project was a sacred mission rather than a commission.
 Having rediscovered his faith with the help of St Jean-Marie Vianney, the holy Curé of Ars, after years of loss, he withdrew in prayer and solitude to design what he called his “architecture of the soul.”
 He saw the basilica not merely as stone and ornament, but as a poem of faith, a spiritual ascent from earth to heaven.
-His successor, Perrin — who added “Sainte-Marie” to his name as an act of consecration to the Virgin — carried this vision to completion, ensuring that every detail would reflect Mary’s purity, strength, and protection.
+His successor, Perrin, carried this vision to completion, ensuring that every detail would reflect Mary’s purity, strength, and protection.

-The basilica’s four towers rise 48 metres high, representing the cardinal virtues — Prudence, Temperance, Fortitude, and Justice — standing like sentinels over Lyon.
+The basilica’s four towers rise 48 metres high, representing the cardinal virtues, standing like sentinels over Lyon.
 Within, its luminous mosaics, golden vaults, and delicate marbles form a symphony of prayer in colour and light honouring Mary - Daughter of the Father, Mother of Christ and Spouse of the Holy Spirit.
 Six vast mosaics tell the story of Mary in the history of the Church and of France.
 Below is the crypt of Saint Joseph, equal in scale to the church above.
-Bossan envisioned the Crypt as the original entrance, a sacred passage, guiding pilgrims “from darkness to light” and inviting them to approach Mary through her protector, St. Joseph.
-Its mosaics and statues offer a space for reflection on his virtues and the triumph of good over evil, preparing the soul to ascend into the basilica’s radiant upper church.
+Bossan envisioned the Crypt as the original entrance, inviting pilgrims to approach Mary through her protector, St. Joseph.

 Beside the grandeur of the basilica still stands the Virgin’s Chapel, dedicated to Our Lady of Good Counsel, small, humble yet immeasurably sacred — the heart from which all devotion to Our Lady of Fourvière flows.
 Here, generations of saints and missionaries, including the founders of the Marists, the Brothers of the Sacred Heart, and the Congregation of the Blessed Sacrament, drew inspiration for their missions.
 The chapel remains the spiritual birthplace of countless vocations and acts of faith and mission that spread far beyond Lyon’s hills.